 Here is a list of the top 5 benefits of a HIIT workout:

-1. To burn body fat, you must move and breathe more than you eat.
+1. To burn body fat, you must move and breathe more than you eat

 Let’s start with the easy ones first.
 A HIIT workout is the best way to burn body fat.
 It overloads the body’s energy system and forces it to overcompensate.
 HIIT does this by exhausting ATP and Glycogen, the body’s short-term energy sources.
-In a short time, the body begins to use fat to provide the body with energy.
+In a short time, the body begins to use fat to provide body with energy.

 A good HIIT workout can burn body fat as soon as 10 minutes.
 In 20 minutes, a HIIT workout can get you in shape.
 The body uses 2.9 pounds of oxygen to burn one pound of body fat.
 Also, the body exhales 84% of body fat as carbon dioxide and excretes 16% as body fluid.
 HIIT does a great job of making you breathe hard and sweat more to burn stomach fat.

 The abrupt changes in energy and activities force the body to adapt.
-Also, the high intensity creates more fast-twitch muscle.
+Also, the high intensity creates more fast-twitch muscles.
 Fast-twitch muscles look tight and sharp.
 They must be able to move at a moment’s notice, so they are very lean.
 Athletes use fast-twitch muscles to perform at a high level.

 Most of the energy the body uses in a day comes from metabolism.
 The exception to this rule is athletes who use more energy performing exercises.
-The average person’s metabolism is ten times bodyweight.
+The average person’s metabolism is ten times body weight.

-The heart, kidney, liver, and brain use more energy than the rest of the body put together.
-HIIT improves the health of all four organs.
-It does it through the cardio-vascular system.
-The body releases toxins and activates hormones when you breath and sweat a lot.
+The heart, kidney, liver, and brain use more energy than the rest of the body.
+So HIIT improves the health of all four organs.
+It does it through the cardiovascular system.
+In addition, the body releases toxins and activates hormones when you breathe and sweat.